Mar 6, 2018

 In April, NASH has scheduled a webinar with Cristina Garelli, and Wanda Smith-Schick about Homeopathy of the Pacific, which supports the veterans and economically marginalized people in the San Francisco Bay area here in the United States.

-If you have not had a chance to listen to E027 from January of this year with Ananda More about her film, Magic Pills, check it out.
+If you have not had a chance to listen to episode 29 with Ananda More about her film, Magic Pills, check it out.
 Her film covers projects in Tanzania with HHA and the HP protocols in Cuba as well as the incredible work of the Banerji’s in India.

 The rising chorus is about how homeopathy can be of paramount importance in areas of need around the world, but also our ability to respond- safely and effectively- in epidemics and wide spread acutes.